 Once you’ve established that routine you can move on to more specifics.
 Specifically, what are you going to recommend students do at that time every day.
 How are you going to ensure they make the best progress they can?

-The traditional advice I’ve always heard teachers give parents is to practice for X minutes a day.
+The traditional piano practice tips I’ve always heard teachers give parents is to practice for X minutes a day.
 Some have a formula for this such as: students age x 3.
 Some might say something like 30 minutes a day, 5 days a week.

 Whatever the amount of time, I’ve come to believe this is the wrong approach.